lebao3105/lebao3105/README.md

 ## Hi there!

 I'm Le Bao Nguyen, a Vietnamese developer+student.
+I am a Hanoian, in case you want to ask;)

+I do care about softwares (but not enough to call me good) & music (not enough to call me good), and some other stuff (not enough to call me good too, damn).

 ## Anything here?